mirhanu/DisturbanceFeedback/README.md

 # Detecting 3D Hand Pointing Direction from RGB-D Data in Wide-Ranging HRI Scenarios

-This repository contains data and codes for the paper __Stochastic Control and Pricing for Natural Gas Networks__ by Vladimir Dvorkin, Anubhav Ratha, Pierre Pinson, and Jalal Kazempour.
-The paper is available on [arXiv](https://arxiv.org/abs/2010.03283).
+This repository contains data and codes for the paper __Efficient robust optimization for robust control with constraints__.
+The paper is available [here](https://link.springer.com/article/10.1007/s10107-007-0096-6).
 If you use this code or parts of it, please cite the paper.

 ## Abstract